 “And they heard the voice of the Lord God walking….”
 Genesis 3:8

-He walked the “first” thousand years and called Noah.
+The Lord walked the “first” thousand years and called Noah.
 He walked the “second” thousand years, and Abram was called to go out from Ur of the Chaldees.
 He became Abraham, the friend of God, through a personal visitation from the Lord.
-As He walked the “third” thousand years, Solomon’s temple was dedicated in visible glory.
+As the Lord walked the “third” thousand years, Solomon’s temple was dedicated in visible glory.
 At the end of the “fourth” thousand years, John the Baptist was called into the wilderness to be prepared to introduce the Messiah.

 The Lord continued to walk through the “two days” of the Church Age.
-At the end of the first day of the Church Age, the Nicolaitanes had gained control, and the dark ages resulted.
+At the end of the first day of the Church Age (the fifth prophetic day), the Nicolaitans had gained control, and the dark ages resulted.
 Then Martin Luther and the Reformation began to bring a new ray of light, as the Lord continued to walk.
-Toward the end of the second day, the Pentecostal and Latter Rain visitations brought fresh, new understanding.
+Toward the end of the second day of the Church Age (the sixth prophetic day), the Pentecostal and Latter Rain visitations brought fresh, new understanding.